 This post contains affiliate links.
 Disclosure policy here.

-- The topping (don't skip this step, it's worth it).
+- The streusel topping (don't skip this step, it's worth it).

 Other key Ingredients

 - Yogurt - this is the secret ingredient that keeps the bread so moist.
-You can use regular plain or Greek yogurt.
+You can use regular plain yogurt or plain Greek yogurt.
+In a pinch, you can use sour cream.

-- Melted Butter - make sure you cool to room temperature.
+- Melted Butter - for irresistible butter flavor and texture, use melted butter and make sure you cool it to room temperature.

-- Real Vanilla Extra - the better the quality, the better your result.
+- Real Vanilla Extract - the better the quality, the better your result.

 What If I Don't Have Ripe Bananas?